 Personally, I don’t like it.
 If you have a small pet that gets cold and you put them in a sweater or something, that’s okay.
 But painting their nails or dressing them in weird costumes is just cruel in my opinion.
-It’s making a spectacle of something that can’t otherwise say or do anything about it.posted almost 3 years ago
+It’s making a spectacle of something that can’t otherwise say or do anything about it.posted about 3 years ago

 I think it’s hilarious!
 Especially when someone puts a sweater on a pomeranian.
 They have so much fur, why would they need a sweater?
 I think it’s ridiculous in the best sort of way.
 I have a little hooded sweatshirt for my dog.
 It even has a pocket on the front.
 Why would a dog need a pocket??
-Makes me laugh every time.posted almost 3 years ago
+Makes me laugh every time.posted about 3 years ago

 @barepepperrmint When my sisters and I were younger we used to paint our chicken’s claws.
 We did it for 2 reasons.1.
 Because we COULD and 2.
-Because, again, it was hilarious!posted almost 3 years ago
+Because, again, it was hilarious!posted about 3 years ago

 @catiekat i have a little pomeranian and i do dress him up only in winter.
 Even with so much fur, it’s so cold outside that it’s cruel for him to not put him in a clothing item (this year we had -30°C, even i was shivering in my winter coat!).